Search by

 To start your application, you will need to pay one week’s rent (your holding deposit).
 This will be treated as your first rent payment once your booking is confirmed and you move in.

-A bond equal to 4 weeks rent is required to be paid at the time of signing your contract to live at Property Management.
+A bond equal to 4 weeks rent is required to be paid at the time of signing your contract to live at property.
 This amount is then sent to the relevant state’s Rental Tenancy Bond Authority where it is held until after you vacate the property.
-It is then returned to you less any amounts you may owe to Property Management, such as unpaid rent or damages, at the end of your contract.
+It is then returned to you less any amounts you may owe to property, such as unpaid rent or damages, at the end of your contract.

 Do I need to provide a record of my rental history?